Updated April 8, 2020

-Map from The New York Times, March 26, 2020, shows at least 68,534 reported cases in 50 states and the District of Columbia – Note from NYT: the map shows the known locations of coronavirus cases by county.
+Map from The New York Times, April 8, 2020, shows at least 397,754 reported cases and over 12,000 deaths in 50 states and the District of Columbia – Note from NYT: The map shows the known locations of coronavirus cases by county.
 Circles are sized by the number of people there who have tested positive, which may differ from where they contracted the illness.
-Some people who traveled overseas were taken for treatment in California, Nebraska and Texas.
-Puerto Rico and the other U.S. territories are not shown.
-Sources: State and local health agencies, hospitals and the C.D.C.
-Data as of Thursday morning, March 26.
+Sources: State and local health agencies and hospitals.
+Data as of Wednesday morning, April 8.
 See Coronavirus Map: Tracking the Global Outbreak

 Key Takeaway for HIPAA Compliance